belgort-clark/ctec-227-project-1/README.md

 - You can use CSS Grid and Flexbox if you want.
 - Push your code to GitHub once you have completed the assignment.
 - Students will be demoing their projects to the class following the due date.
-- You must record a Loom video demonstrating your project.
+- You must record a Loom or YouTube video demonstrating your project.
 Limit your demonstration to know more than 10 minutes.
 - Your code must be commented
 - Your project must generate valid HTML, CSS and contain no WAVE Alerts, Color Contrast or Errors.
 - You must create a Markdown file explaining how the application works.
 The file must be named project.md.
 The file must be placed in a folder named **docs**